Getting out of bed in the morning shouldn’t be this hard.

 This is a no-brainer.
 Your energy will wane if you aren’t getting enough Zzzs.

 Of course, it’s simple but not always easy.
-If you struggle with insomnia you’ve probably tried many things such as making some herbal tea, stretching, yoga, doing a body scan meditation, and taking melatonin.
+If you struggle with insomnia you’ve probably tried many things such as making some herbal tea, stretching, yoga, body scan meditation, and taking melatonin.
 If you have trouble getting relaxed enough to go to sleep I wrote an article that may help.

 A lack of sleep can also contribute to your stress levels.
 Sleep is a time when your body is busy repairing itself and healing so giving it a good 7-8 hours is important for it to finish the job!